Sweden offers to buy Brazilian military cargo jet

 Saab committed to transfer 100 percent of the technology for the Gripen to Brazil and set up joint production of the latest Gripen NG model in Sweden and in Brazil, in partnership with Embraer, Crepaldi said.

 He said that 80 percent of the fighter's structure will be built in Brazil, including the rear fuselage, wings, doors and undercarriage.
-The avionics will be made in Brazil by AEL Sistemas, a subsidiary of Israel's Elbit Systems Ltd.
+The avionics will be made in Brazil by AEL Sistemas, a subsidiary of Israel's Elbit Systems Ltd (ESLT.TA).

 Embraer will market the Gripen to other potential buyers in South America and Africa.